|

 I have worked as an engineering Designer for 45 years mainly designing machinery for the manufacture of products and the products themselves.
 For the last 30 years I worked for a major design consultancy and was often involved in the brainstorming to create new products or add innovative ideas to existing products

-To view a copy of the specification click here.
-This is really a discussion document to start the process of developing a complete product design specification.
+You can view the original discussion document from 1998 here.
+This is a discussion document to start the process of developing a complete product design specification.

-I was asked by Folkworks to start looking into the design based on the discussion document so off I went!
+You can view the final Requirement Specification from 2004 used to control the design process here..
+I was asked by Folkworks to start the design process based on the Requirement Specification so off I went!

 The Design Process